Hiroto-K/console-wrapper/README.md

 ### Logger

-Using the Logger in command class.
+console-wrapper can easily use the logger.

-Logger class must be implement the ``\Psr\Log\LoggerInterface`` interface.
+Sets the logger instance in the execute file.

-in execute file.
+Logger class must be implemented the ``\Psr\Log\LoggerInterface`` interface.

 ```php
 /**